-Here, we present four of our favourite brands from the annual design fair combining design and engineering to create innovative homewares.
+Here, we present four of our favourite brands from the annual design fair combining design and engineering to create innovative homewares

 Challenging conditions often make way for innovative design ideas, which is exactly what we saw at this year’s EDIT Napoli.
-At the third edition of the fair, founded by Emilia Petruccelli and curated by Domitilla Dardi, which took place October 29-31, environmental awareness paired with the current shift in working habits inspired a range of multi-purpose furniture and other homewares with innovative functionality and original features.
+At the third edition of the fair, founded by Emilia Petruccelli and curated by Domitilla Dardi, which took place October 29-31, environmental awareness paired with the current shift in working habits inspired a range of multi-purpose original furniture and other homewares with innovative functionality and fresh features.

 Here’s our pick of the best projects that were on show during the event, all featuring new and imaginative ideas: